Events canceled, beaches closed due to severe weather threat

 The Lake Worth Beach Pier is closed until further notice due to windy conditions.

+The Port of Palm Beach is temporarily closed to inbound traffic "due to adverse weather conditions," the U.S. Coast Guard said.

+"The restrictions will be lifted upon improved conditions," the agency said in a social media post.

-On the Treasure Coast, Holiday Lights at the Port St. Lucie Botanical Gardens is canceled through Sunday, and the Polar Express in the Park in Stuart is also canceled Saturday.
+On the Treasure Coast, Holiday Lights at the Port St. Lucie Botanical Gardens is canceled through Sunday, and the Polar Express in the Park in Stuart on Saturday has also been canceled.

+The Martin County Christmas Boat Parade scheduled for Saturday has been postponed.
+It has been rescheduled for Saturday, Dec.
+23.

+Saturday's Strongman State Championship has been relocated from Flagler Park to the Davis Dome.

 In Indian River County, the annual Christmas boat parade scheduled for Saturday night has been called off.
 At this point, there are no plans to reschedule the event.